AI Summary

 Understanding your vehicle's fuel economy is crucial for managing transportation costs and making informed decisions about your driving habits.
 Whether you're tracking miles per gallon (MPG), liters per 100 kilometers (L/100km), or calculating overall gas mileage, our comprehensive fuel economy calculator helps you optimize your vehicle's efficiency and save money at the pump.

 Fuel economy measures how efficiently your vehicle uses fuel, typically expressed as the distance traveled per unit of fuel consumed.
-Different regions use various measurement systems:
+Different regions use various measurement systems, but all measure the relationship between distance traveled and fuel consumed.
+Understanding fuel economy helps manage costs and make informed decisions about vehicle selection and driving habits.

 - Higher numbers indicate better fuel efficiency